wirehaiku/soske/readme.md

 # Soske

 **Soske** (*Stephen's Old-School Key Engine*, pronounced sos*kay*) is a command-line key-value store written in [Go 1.20][gver] by [Stephen Malone][stvm].
-It's designed to be a simple, robust, portable plaintext data-dumpster.
+It's designed to be a simple, portable plaintext data-dumpster.

 ```bash
 # TODO: A slick Asciinema demo.